10 Delicious Side Dishes That You Can Serve With Miso Soup

 1. Fried Tofu

 The best thing about tofu is that it can taste like anything you want!
-It can soak up flavors effortlessly, and if you marinate and fry tofu with some delicious Japanese seasoning, you’ll have the perfect side dish for your miso soup.
+It can soak up flavors effortlessly, and if you marinate and air-fry tofu with some delicious Japanese seasoning, you’ll have the perfect side dish for your miso soup.

 Tofu is great because its light, chewy texture complements miso soup perfectly.
 You can enjoy fried tofu as a side dish or throw a few pieces into your soup!
 That extra bite will make all the difference.